CartlandZhou/much-worse-jekyll-theme/research.md

 </details>

-#### *Network Analysis of Balancing by Middle Powers (with Arthur Stein)*
+#### *The Unfolding Character of Balancing in International Relations: The Case of Middle Powers Responding to China’s Rise (with Arthur Stein)*
 <details>
   <summary>Abstract</summary>

-This paper suggests a comprehensive network model, using the ICEWS event dataset, to analyze the triadic balancing behaviors of Middle Power states in response to Great Power politics.
-The study examines the changes in military and economic policies of these states and identifies patterns of state balancing.
-The findings indicate that state relations should be looked at beyond a dyadic perspective and that Middle Power states are highly responsive to the changing balancing behaviors of Great Powers.
-The paper also provides a detailed analysis of how Asian countries respond to China's rise in various policy areas.
+This paper criticizes the conventional balance-of-power argument of a dichotomy between balancing and bandwagoning in response to adverse shifts in the balance.
+It delineates the assumptions underlying balancing arguments and problems associated with them.
+It argues that bandwagoning and balancing constitute ends of a continuum of state responses, and that each also consists of multiple possibilities.
+And it argues that there is a process by which rising powers manifest threat.
+Similarly, there is a historical unfolding process in state responses to growing threats.
+The paper draws on a variety of data sources to demonstrate the delayed and limited military assertiveness of China, and the range of responses by the regional powers threatened by China’s maritime claims.
+China’s assertiveness has both brought together the spokes in the US security structure in Asia, but has also led to hedging by those without allies.

 </details>